This article was originally published on the Atlassian Community.

 Benefits of Using Exalate

-• Exalate’s Groovy scripting engine allows you to write custom integration rules, reducing the time and effort required to handle tickets individually.
+- Exalate’s Groovy scripting engine allows you to write custom sync rules, reducing the time and effort required to handle tickets individually.

-• It allows you to create and configure multiple triggers in order to automate syncs using the Jira Query Language.
+- You can create and configure multiple triggers to automate syncs using the Jira Query Language (JQL), advanced search syntax, or platform-native query languages.

 After setting up the connection, click the “Edit Connection” icon to customize the sync settings.
 Focus on the following fields: